gravitational/gravity/README.md

   are _always identical_.
 There is no configuration drift over time; no "special snowflakes".
-* Gravity clusters are always "wrapped" with a privileged access gateway called [Teleport](https://gravitational.com/teleport), which unifies k8s and SSH authentication and keeps a detailed audit log for compliance purposes.
+* Gravity clusters are always "wrapped" with a privileged access gateway called [Teleport](https://gravitational.com/teleport), which unifies k8s and SSH authentication, integrates with SSO and keeps a detailed audit log for compliance purposes.
+It even records the interactive SSH and `kubectl exec` sessions.
+* Gravity clusters deployed world-wide can be remotely managed via built-in reverse SSH tunnels, i.e. developers can have access to thousands of k8s API endpoints even if they're located behind NAT/firewalls.
 * Gravity includes tools to perform _infrastructure validation_ prior to cluster provisioning.
 This allows cluster designers to prevent users from installing clusters on infrastructure that does not meet the system requirements.